Financial-Times/origami/MIGRATION.md

 The `api_key` configuration settings has been removed, it is no longer required as it is not used by Spoor or o-tracking in anyway.

+The deprecated `user.passport_id` data property has been removed.

 `tracking.link` has been removed, it's replacement is `tracking.click`.
 ```diff
 -tracking.link.init();